 Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements themselves.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.

 We have nothing to report in this regard.

-Our opinion on other matters prescribed by the Companies Act 2006 is unmodified the Strategic Report and the Directors' Report have been prepared in accordance with applicable legal requirements.
+Our opinion on other matters prescribed by the Companies Act 2006 is unmodified

 In our opinion, based on the work undertaken in the course of the audit: